MatteoCoffman/MyNBA/README.md

-LINK TO GITHUB REPO: https://github.com/MatteoCoffman/MyNBA.git

 # MyNBA | Final Project
+Link to GitHub Repository: https://github.com/MatteoCoffman/MyNBA.git

 Our objective for this project is to create a website that allows users to sign up and log in to an NBA page.
 Once logged in, they can view the scores of their favorite teams, the in-game odds, and the best bets provided in real time.